-A combination of medications, therapy, and stress-management techniques can help a person manage underlying depression or anxiety.
-A doctor may also prescribe antidepressants for pain caused by esophageal spasms.
+A combination of medications, therapy, and stress management techniques can help a person manage underlying depression or anxiety.
+Antidepressants might also reduce the pain that esophageal spasms cause.

-Doctors can prescribe proton pump inhibitors or H2 blockers for people with GERD, which may also help reduce esophageal spasms.
+Doctors can prescribe proton pump inhibitors or H2 blockers for people with GERD, which might also help reduce throat spasms.

 If traditional treatments do not work, a person may be able to try other therapies that help relax the esophageal muscles.
-These include Botox injections and calcium channel blockers, and sublingual nitroglycerine, which a person places under the tongue to dissolve.
+These include botulinum toxin (Botox) injections, calcium channel blockers, and sublingual nitroglycerine, which a person places under the tongue to dissolve.

-Surgery for esophageal spasms may be used a last resort if other remedies have not worked.
+Doctors may use surgery as a last resort if other remedies have not worked.
 There are two procedures available:

-- Myotomy, in which a surgeon cuts the muscles at the lower end of the esophagus to weaken the spasms.
-There is a need for more long-term research needs to be done on the efficacy of this surgery.
+- Myotomy: A surgeon cuts the muscles at the lower end of the esophagus to weaken the spasms.
+There is a need for more long-term research on the efficacy of this surgery.

-- Peroral endoscopic myotomy (POEM), where a surgeon guides an endoscope with a tiny camera down the person’s throat through their mouth and makes an incision in their esophagus to weaken the spasms.
+- Peroral endoscopic myotomy (POEM): A surgeon guides an endoscope with a tiny camera through the person’s mouth and down their throat.
+They then make an incision in the esophagus to weaken the spasms.

 Any time someone experiences intense pain or a squeezing sensation in the chest, they should seek immediate medical care.
-While these symptoms can indicate an esophageal spasm, it is crucial rule out other serious medical issues, including heart attacks.
+Although these symptoms can indicate an esophageal spasm, it is crucial to rule out other serious medical issues, including a heart attack.

-As part of the diagnostic procedure for esophageal spasms, a doctor will ask a person about their symptoms and do a series of tests, including:
+As part of the diagnostic procedure for esophageal spasms, a doctor will ask a person about their symptoms and carry out a series of tests, including:

-- an endoscopy to look down the esophagus
+- an endoscopy to check inside the esophagus

 - X-rays using barium

-- esophageal pH tests to see if stomach acid is backing up into the esophagus
+- esophageal pH tests to see whether stomach acid is backing up into the esophagus

 - esophageal manometry, which measures contractions while a person drinks water

-While it is not always clear what causes esophageal spasms, some factors may put the nerves in the esophagus at risk of malfunctioning.
+It is not always clear what causes esophageal spasms, but some factors may put the nerves in the esophagus at risk of malfunctioning.